Ikea CR10 Enclosure Information

 Doors

 The doors are pinned together with 50-60mm x 5mm steel dowel pins.
-I used Gorilla Super Glue Gel and Gorilla Glue Clear as the adhesives to hold the doors together.
+I used Gorilla Super Glue Gel and Gorilla Glue Clear as the adhesives to hold the doors together (the Gorilla Glue Clear has yellowed over time however so I may try this glue next time).
 The 1/8" Lexan (Plexiglass) sheet used is approximately 457x665mm for the left side door (the right side door will be shorter).
 Once all the parts are printed, the latch mechanism can be assembled first.
-I will update the latch instructions later

 The first step is to install the frame parts, which will allow the door to be hung.
 These are shown in the pic below.
 The cyan color parts are the hinge parts, which have a bronze bushing installed (5mm bore, 9mm OD 10mm length).
 I also placed an M5 washer over the bearing and glued that in with superglue.
-The orange color parts are actually 2 parts which need to be assembled using M3 hardware (more details on this part will be added later).
+The orange color parts are actually 2 parts which need to be assembled using M3 hardware.
 The green color parts are just spacers.
 At the top there are 3 parts (light blue) which create a top frame for the door.
-This top frame can be glued prior to installation and will require some #8 screws which will help secure it to the top of the enclosure.
+This top frame was glued prior to installation and required some #8 screws which will help secure it to the top of the enclosure.
 Along the right side of the frame, there are 3 parts.
 There are 2 spacers in pink (they are not the same size), and in the center in purple is the strike plate for the door latch.
 All the frame parts are secured to the 4545 extrusions using M5 x 16mm button head screws and M5 T-nuts for 4545 extrusions.

 The first step is to install the frame parts, which will allow the door to be hung.
 These are shown in the pic below.
 The cyan color parts are the hinge parts, which have a bronze bushing installed (5mm bore, 9mm OD 10mm length).
 I also placed an M5 washer over the bearing and glued that in with superglue.
-The orange color parts are actually 2 parts which need to be assembled using M3 hardware (more details on this part will be added later).
+The orange color parts are actually 2 parts which need to be assembled using M3 hardware.
 The green color parts are just spacers.
 At the top there are 3 parts (light blue) which create a top frame for the door.
-This top frame can be glued prior to installation and will require some #8 screws which will help secure it to the top of the enclosure.
+This top frame was glued prior to installation and required some #8 screws which will help secure it to the top of the enclosure.
 Along the right side of the frame, there are 3 parts.
 There are 2 spacers in pink (they are not the same size), and in the center in purple is the strike plate for the door latch.
 All the frame parts are secured to the 4545 extrusions using M5 x 16mm button head screws and M5 T-nuts for 4545 extrusions.

 Once the frame parts are assembled, the door can be assembled.
 After building one door, I will describe the best way I think it should be done.